AdobeDocs/id-service.en/help/implementation-guides/ecid-implement-with-launch.md

 ---
 # Implement with Experience Platform tags{#implement-with-launch}

-Adobe Experience Platform tags is the primary tool used to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.
+Tags in Adobe Experience Platform is the primary tool used to set up, deploy, and integrate the Experience Cloud Identity Service with your other Experience Cloud solutions.

 ## About Experience Platform tags {#section-611711602854464ea351a4af80a8dafe}

-[Adobe Experience Platform tags](https://experienceleague.adobe.com/docs/launch/using/home.html) is the next-generation of the Adobe tag-management capability that is built into the Adobe Experience Cloud.
+[Tags in Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html?lang=en) is the next-generation of the Adobe tag-management capability that is built into the Adobe Experience Cloud.
 Platform tags enable clients to:

 * Deploy client-side web products using integrations called _extensions_.
 * Consistently capture, define, manage, and share data between marketing and advertising products from other vendors and from Adobe.